top of page

 . . . because of Aristotle (Lyrics)

-Original music by Richard Vella.
-Because I love you (J. Keyes & D. Ford 1971) is by the band Master's Apprentices.
+Original music by Richard Vella with a quotation of the song It's because I love you (1971) by Jim Keays & Doug Ford from the band The Master's Apprentices.
 Referring to Bluegrass music at the beginning, the lyrics for this song are about reconciling one's daily actions with the ethics of Aristotle and what it means to be a good person.
-The reference to the chorus of the song 'It's because I love you' transforms the music into a quasi Hallelujah chorus alluding to the polyphonic styles of Monteverdi and Palestrina.
+The reference to the chorus of the song 'It's because I love you' transforms the music into a quasi Hallelujah chorus alluding to the polyphonic style of Palestrina.

 00:00 / 03:33

 The following works were composed for various contexts.
-They are included here as there are many similarities to the theme of rescription.
+They are included here as there are many similarities to the theme of rediscovery and repurposing.

 Purple Haze (Jimi Hendrix, arranged R.Vella) 2008

 Composed for the semi-final of The Battle of the Choirs contest, broadcasted by Channel 7.
 Purple Haze by Jimi Hendrix is repurposed with split choirs with up to 10 part counterpoint.
 The arrangement had to be 90 seconds in duration.
-For more information, click here.
+The broadcasted semi-final performance can be heard here.

 Water Va/Pensiero (Guiseppe Verdi, Richard Vella) 2003.

 Composed for The Ten Tenors album Larger than Life (Warners).
-The remixes an orginal Country song with Verdi's Va, pensiero.
+The song remixes an original Country song by Richard Vella with Verdi's Va, pensiero.

 Frozen (Henry Purcell, Richard Vella) 2002

 Composed for Tales of Love.
-Mixes gospel with Purcell's 'What power art thou' from his opera King Arthur.
+Frozen mixes gospel with Purcell's 'What power art thou' from his opera King Arthur.
 For more information, click here.

 Crying (Roy Orbison, arranged R.Vella) 2015

-Roy Orbison's song Crying is immersed within allusions to the polyphonic textures of from the Baroque era.
-Recording uses vocal samples from Note Performer plug in.
+Roy Orbison's song Crying is immersed within allusions to the polyphonic textures of the Baroque era.
+Recording uses vocal samples from the Note Performer plug in.

 00:00 / 04:18